 The Jewish Historical Society of Greater Washington and its Lillian & Albert Small Jewish Museum preserve, chronicle and present the story of the local Jewish community through archival collections, exhibits, educational programs, publications, and the restoration and preservation of the oldest synagogue building in the nation’s capital.
 The Museum is located in the historic 1876 Adas Israel Synagogue—the oldest in the Washington, D.C., area.
 The synagogue is listed on the National Register of Historic Places, the D.C.
 Inventory of Historic Sites (PDF), and the Historic American Buildings Survey.
 It is an Official Project of the Save America’s Treasures program.

-Joan Nathan is the author of ten cookbooks including her most recent, Quiches, Kugels and Couscous: My Search for Jewish Cooking in France (Knopf), which was named one of the 10 best cookbooks of 2010 by NPR, Food and Wine and Bon Appétit magazines.
-She is a regular contributor to The New York Times and Tablet Magazine.
+Joan Nathan is the author of 11 cookbooks including her newest, King Solomon’s Table: A Culinary Exploration of Jewish Cooking from Around the World (Knopf).
+Her previous cookbook, Quiches, Kugels and Couscous: My Search for Jewish Cooking in France (Knopf), was named one of the 10 best cookbooks of 2010 by NPR, Food and Wine and Bon Appétit magazines.
+She is a regular contributor to the New York Times and Tablet Magazine.
+She has won James Beard Awards and IACP Awards and was named Grande Dame by Les Dames d’Escoffier in 2015.

 Coming from a long line of fabulous Jewish culinarians, Julie Silverstein is committed to inventing new dishes and bringing fresh and local ingredients with unique international flavors to her table.
 After serving as the speechwriter for the Israeli Ambassador to the United Nations and a conflict resolution instructor at Harvard, a crisis in the kitchen doesn’t ruffle her apron.
 Julie lives in Washingto0,n DC with her in-house taste testers—her husband, Rusty, and three young children.

-Like many others, Leah Hadad once worked as a lawyer.
-But her life-long love for cooking and baking led her to start Tribes-a-Dozen and develop its signature product, Voilà!
+Leah Hadad once worked as a lawyer, but her lifelong love for cooking and baking led her to start Tribes-a-Dozen and develop its signature product, Voilà!
 Hallah, a line of all-natural, kosher challah bread mixes.
 Her calling now is to revive the tradition of baking challah at home.
 Leah draws on her Yemenite-Israeli roots as she is mixin’ traditions in her kitchen for family and friends in Washington, DC.

 For over 20 years, Dr. Marion Usher has helped Jewish interfaith couples examine the role of love and religion in their relationships.
 She has worked with over 600 interfaith couples, as well as parents and grandparents, in workshops and reached many more through her website and blog.
 A professor of psychiatry with a private practice, Marion is also a grandmother who delights in preparing Shabbat and holiday meals for her family.

-Merav Levkowitz is JFE’s Digital Content Manager.
-The daughter of an Israeli father and a Colombian Jewish mother, Merav speaks six languages and has eaten her way around the globe.
+Merav Levkowitz is JFE®’s editor-in-chief and a writer, editor and content strategist.
+The daughter of an Israeli and a Colombian, Merav speaks six languages and has eaten her way around the globe.
 At any moment, Merav is planning either her next meal or her next trip—or both.

 Only after Pati Jinich got her dream job as a policy analyst did she realize, with a nudge from her husband, that food is really her first love.
 Nostalgia for her childhood meals in Mexico City inspires her mission to teach true Mexican cooking through classes, her public television show Pati’s Mexican Table and her blog and cookbook.